xtrs84zk/Aspire-V5-573P-Hackintosh/README.md

 * Sleep.
 It's rare when it doesn't. <br/>

 ## What's not working
+* I don't know why cursor doesn't show up, it can be moved, clicked and so on, it's just invisible.
 * Power off.
 (Restart to clover and press the power button) <br/>
 * HDMI video output.
 * HDMI audio output.